IcookTacos/gopt/README.md

 Configure the host and port you wish to run the server on.
 Below examplees assumes localhost and 8090.

 ### /api/status
-This endpoint is meant to be used as a basic health check / sanity check.
-It holds little to no logic and sole purpose is to test connectivity towards the server and that the HTTP call / response flow is ensured.
+Ensures basic functionality and can be used to test connectivity.
+Returns a 200 OK response on request.

 Call:
 ```bash